hidakatsuya/fixture_group/README.md

 [![Build Status](https://travis-ci.org/hidakatsuya/mini_fixtures.svg?branch=master)](https://travis-ci.org/hidakatsuya/mini_fixtures)

-An extension of the ActiveRecord Fixtures that provides a feature to separate it.
+An extension of the ActiveRecord Fixtures that provides a feature to separate it to small sets.

 ## Features